AlexKnyshov/alibaseq/README.md

 option `--lr` specifies local single best match check (prevents same part of the target contig being extracted to multiple queries).
 When set to `range`, each region of the target contig (after joining multiple hits) is allowed to be matched to only one query.
 When set to `actual`, individual hits are checked for the same condition prior to being joined together.
 Can be switched off by setting `none`. (default: range)

+option `--both-strands` treats different strands of the same contig region as potentially separate loci and not be removed by the local homology check.
+This was the default behavior prior to the introduction of the option.
+Now by default for each contig region only one best strand is possible. (default: False)

-option `--recip-ovlp` specifies max allowed hit/contig overlap on query for reciprocal check (both "local" and "global" checks), in bp.
+option `--recip-ovlp` specifies max allowed hit/contig overlap on query for reciprocal check (both "local" and "global" checks), 0 or >= 1 in bp, or relative 0 < N < 1.
 If two hits/contigs overlap more than this amount, they are considered to be sufficiently overlapping to pick only one best out of the two. (default: 10)

 ![recip.png](recip.png)